 4 College Basketball Coaches Arrested In Bribery Case; Adidas Exec Also Named

 Federal agents have arrested former NBA star Chuck Person and several other college basketball coaches, in a bribery and fraud case that also involves sports management agents and a top executive at Adidas.
-In all 10 people were arrested.
+In all, 10 people were arrested.

 Describing the "dark underbelly of college basketball," Acting U.S. Attorney Joon H. Kim of the Southern District of New York said investigators believe bribes were paid to lure top recruits to elite programs — and to affiliate those players with sportswear deals at those universities.
 Other payments were made to coaches so they would steer young players toward financial and business advisers, in what Kim called an abuse of trust.